NordicESMhub/GEO4962/_episodes/03-simple_case.md

 To be able to compile and run CESM on Saga, no changes to the source code are necessary; we just have to adapt a few scripts for setting the compilers and libraries used by CESM.

-To simplify and allow you to run CESM as quickly as possible, we have prepared a redy to use version of cesm.
+To simplify and allow you to run CESM as quickly as possible, we have prepared a redy to use version of cesm. ?redy or ready

 <font color="red">On Saga:</font>